- Chart

 Goal

-To track the investment performance of the Standard & Poor's 500 Index.
+To replicate the performance of the S&P 500 Index.

 Investment Approach and Strategy

-Strategy: The ETF employs a replication strategy, aiming to hold all stocks in the S&P 500 Index in proportion to their weighting in the index.
+Strategy: VOO employs a full replication strategy, meaning it holds all the stocks in the S&P 500 Index in the same proportions as their weightings in the index.
+This ensures the ETF closely mirrors the index's performance.

 Market Position